Blog Invitation

 The Ultimate Who-Dun-It: The Architecture of the Rumor

-The latest rumor lighting up the grapevine is that certain political personalities are mulling the idea of impeaching Ombudsman Jesus Crispin "Boying" Remulla.
+The latest rumor circulating is that certain political personalities are considering impeaching Ombudsman Jesus Crispin "Boying" Remulla.

 Why?
 The Office of the Ombudsman has been aggressively serving up fresh plunder complaints and anti-corruption cases against prominent lawmakers and members of a specific political camp.